mtking2/eso-font-changer/README.md

 Primarily, this fork aims to simplify the process of adding new fonts to the addon by providing a batch script to generate the .slug files for you.
 See detailed instructions below.

-It also add some new options to the addon settings to more easily change the fonts in game.
+It also adds some new options to the addon settings to more easily change the fonts in game.

 <p align="center">
 	<img src="assets/settings_1.jpg" width=80% />